 There are times when the labor market is perfectly balanced between what employers are willing to pay and what workers want in a job.
 In this lesson, find out what happens to the labor market when governments intervene, imposing a minimum wage.

 7. Natural Rate of Unemployment: Graphs & Analysis

-Unemployment is a fact of life.
-In fact, many economists believe there is a natural rate of unemployment.
-In this lesson, you'll learn about the natural rate of unemployment, and how it affects business.
+Many economists believe in a natural rate of unemployment.
+In this lesson, you'll learn about the natural rate of unemployment and how it affects business.

 8. Measuring the Costs of Unemployment

-Unemployment has serious effects on individuals, businesses, governments and the economy in general.
-In this lesson, you'll learn about how the costs unemployment imposes on each of these.
+Unemployment has serious effects on individuals, businesses, governments, and the economy in general.
+In this lesson, you'll learn how the costs of unemployment impose on each of these.
 We'll also take a look at Okun's law.